November 1, 2022 @ 4:30 pm - December 6, 2022 @ 6:00 pm

 How do we promote critical thinking among students in a time of dis- and misinformation?

 The Design of the Webinar series

-As part of its wider thematic focus on totalitarianism, EuroClio will also produce relevant content for its general outreach work, including a recently released podcast episode on the subject.
+Please note that, as part of its wider thematic focus on totalitarianism, EuroClio will also produce relevant content for its general outreach work, including a recently released podcast episode on the subject.